md-zaman/terraform_rev/Notes.md

     aws s3 ls
     - lists all the files and directories in s3

-*Publicaly available modules
+6. *Publicaly available modules

-terraform show
+7. terraform show
     - reads the statefile.
 You don't have to open the statefile.

-tree
+8. tree
     - shows the tree model of your terraform project

+9. terraform workspace new <name>
+    - creates a new workspace
+    - workspaces are created to keep the environments separate.
+    - when you create a workspace you separate environments thus the state files are created in their individual workspace.
+    - if you don't create a new workspace for individual environments the resources will be "changed" instead of being created new one.

+10. terraform workspace select <name>
+    - switches to workspace

+11. terraform workspace show
+    - displays the terraform workspace you are in.

+12. We change the terraform.tfvars file everytime we make some changes in the infrastructure in individual workspace.
+This is not a good practice.
+So, the best practice is to me individual .tfvars for every workspace.
+E.g., dev.tfvars, stage.tfvars, pro.tfvars.
+    There is an alternate way of doing this as well discussed in Sl.No.
+14.

+13. You can pass the .tfvars file in the command where you pass the apply command E.g., terraform apply -var-file=prod.tfars
+    - creates the infra but takes the variables from prod.tfvars instead of the default - terraform.tfvars.

+14. The alternate way if you don't want to create prod.tfvars or dev.tfvars is to mention in the main.tf in variables like this:

+    ```terraform
+    variable "instance_type" {
+        description = "value"
+        type = map(string)

+        default = {
+        "dev" = "t2.micro"
+        "stage" = "t2.medium"
+        "dev" = "xlarge"
+        }
+    }

+    module "ec2_instance" {
+    source = "./modules/ec2_instance"
+    ami = var.ami
+    instance_type = lookup(instance_type, terraform.workspace, t2.micro)
+}
+    ```